 Being a freelancer, it is essential to keep track of where your money is coming from and where it is going personally and professionally.

 Revolut mobile application is neat, fast, and has almost everything you can do within the app.
 It is one of the best I’ve ever seen.

 Revolut’s business account helps you get rid of unwanted changes in the name of exchange rates, cross-border transfers, and other kinds of fees that none of us remember and yet lose a chunk of our money in the long run.

 Revolut also plays the role of your bookkeeper and manages your account, allowing you more time to be productive and do what you do best.
 It skillfully transacts up to 29 currencies.

 Stripe is the go-to payment processing solution for businesses that rely on the internet for their revenue and profit.
-The features that Stripe offers you are a smart payment page, customized UI toolkit, invoicing, payment options via cards, wallets, currencies, bank transfer, and more.
+The features that Stripe offers you are a smart payment page, a customized UI toolkit, invoicing, payment options via cards, wallets, currencies, bank transfers, and more.